-Through concerted recovery efforts, including effectively managing its backlog and strategic workforce management, TTB was able to respond to these challenges.
-For FY 2019, TTB sustained average processing times near or below its service standards, and maintained a total average review time of approximately 30 days for products requiring lab analysis, formula approval, and label approval.
-However, in terms of consistent service, TTB fell short of its target to process 85 percent of label and formula applications within the 15-day standard, with 84 percent of formulas and 45 percent of labels approved in 15 days or less.
+Through effectively managing its backlog and strategic workforce management, TTB was able to respond to these challenges and sustain average processing times at or below its service standards, and maintained a total average review time of 30 days or less for products requiring lab analysis, formula approval, and label approval.
+Further, in terms of consistent service, TTB met or nearly met its target to process 85 percent of label and formula applications within the 15-day standard, with 91 percent of formulas and 84 percent of labels turned around in 15 days or less.